Břeclav District: Economy

-The largest employers with its headquarters in Břeclav District and at least 500 employers are:
+The largest employers with headquarters in Břeclav District and at least 500 employees are:

 Transport

 The D2 motorway from Brno to Czech-Slovak border, which is part of the European route E65, leads across the district.

 Sights

-The village of Lednice–Valtice Cultural Landscape was designated a UNESCO World Heritage Site in 1996 because of its unique mix of Baroque, Neolassical, and neo-Gothic architecture, and its history as a cultural landscape designed intentionally by a single family.
+The village of Lednice–Valtice Cultural Landscape was designated a UNESCO World Heritage Site in 1996 because of its unique mix of Baroque, Neoclassical, and neo-Gothic architecture, and its history as a cultural landscape designed intentionally by a single family.

 The most important monuments in the district, protected as national cultural monuments, are: